okeshawarz/prospectus/keshawarz_prospectus.md

 While much of the literature focuses on exploiting single-city changes in laws to identify the impacts of rent regulation, relatively few have looked at modern rent controls at wider scales.
 This in part can be attributed to the relative rarity of rent regulations in the United States.
+As of 2019, the approximately 200 cities that have some sort of rent regulation are conentrated in New York, New Jersey, and California.
+This essay selects a subset of these cities, namely 99 cities with more than 10,000 people in New Jersey, for empirical study ^[See Appendix A for a list of rent-controlled municipalities provided by the New Jersey Department of Community Affairs].
+I choose this subset of cities because, as part of a single metropolitan region, cities in the New Jersey area can be plausibly seen to be part of related rental markets.
+New Jersey municipalities are also relatively free from interference from state rent control laws, as opposed to the powerful political opposition to rent regulation in California.

 ## Literature Review